 Master of Science in Criminal Justice

-Colorado Technical University offers a Master of Science in Criminal Justice general track or Homeland Security concentration.
-In this program you will have the opportunity to analyze issues of law, policy, and society—and develop effective strategies to confront issues facing criminal justice practitioners in the real world.
+Choose from a Master of Science in Criminal Justice general track or homeland security concentration.
+In this program you will have the opportunity to analyze issues of law, policy, and society—and work to develop effective strategies to confront issues facing criminal justice practitioners in the real world.
 Discuss current trends in criminal justice, explore terrorism and Homeland Security management—and examine issues related to victimology, crime prevention and juvenile justice.

 Relevant Institutional/Programmatic Accreditation